Religion and ethics

 Special religious education (SRE) is education in the beliefs and practices of an approved religious persuasion.
 Under the Education Act 1990, section 32, government schools allow time for special religious education.
 It is delivered by authorised representatives of approved religious groups to students who have nominated that religion.
 Times for classes are negotiated with the school.

-Information about the implementation of SRE:
+Information about the implementation of religious education:

 - Religious Education Policy